 Centro Sol: Johns Hopkins University Medical School

-Light the Labyrinth: Session to light the Bayview campus and share the cultural meaning of light, includes African American, Hispanic and Greek.
-Having students to attend and help with interpretation and with kids will be also helpful.
-Dec.
-2, 5-6pm.
-Additionally students can help watch kids during the Testimonios session 6-7pm.
+Light the Labyrinth: Session to light the Bayview campus and share the cultural meaning of light; includes African American, Hispanic and Greek culture.
+Students who attend will help with interpretation.
+December 2, 5-6pm.
+Additionally, students can help watch kids during the Testimonios session from 6-7pm on the same evening.

 English education: We are starting a new collaboration with CASA to support English conversations for Spanish speaking students to improve their English.
 If this is of interest, we can discuss details and logistics.